 If you aren’t a fan of fruit or dislike the mess it can create, there are many showy non-fruiting tree specimens to choose from for your landscape.
 Amongst these, there are several cultivars of ornamental pear trees.
 Keep reading for more information on types of non-fruit bearing pear trees.

 Ornamental vs. Fruiting Pear Trees

-Many ornamental pear trees do actually fruit but, generally, produce very little fruit and of a small size, less than half an inch across.
+Many ornamental pear trees do actually fruit but, generally, produce very little fruit and of a small size, less than half an inch (1 cm.) across.
 Is ornamental pear fruit edible?
 I wouldn’t recommend it.
 I would leave these tiny fruits for wildlife to munch on.
-The purpose of choosing an ornamental vs. fruiting pear trees is for its few to non-existent fruiting capability.
+The purpose of choosing an ornamental vs. fruiting pear trees is for its sparse to non-existent fruiting capability.

 About Ornamental Flowering Pear Trees

 Ornamental flowering pear trees (Pyrus calleryana) are instead often preferred for their showy flowers during the spring and their striking leaf color as the weather cools.
 Because they are not grown for fruit, they are fairly simple to care for.

 These deciduous trees have dark to medium green, ovate leaves, with a trunk covered in dark brown to light green bark.
 Autumn chill turns the leaves into a kaleidoscope of red, bronze, and purple hues.

 All varieties of ornamental pears thrive in full sun in an array of soil types and pH levels.
 While they prefer moist soil, they are tolerant of dry and hot conditions.
 Unlike their fruiting brethren, ornamental pears are resistant to fire blight, oak root fungus, and verticillium wilt, but not to sooty mold and whitefly.
 Amongst the varied cultivars, ‘Capital’ and ‘Fauer’ are also susceptible to thrips.